tegorman13/ai_gd_chapter/Categories.md

 - Wang 2024 - Social-RAG: Retrieving from Group Interactions to Socially Ground Proactive AI Generation to Group Preferences
 - agarwal 2024 - Conversational Agents to Facilitate Deliberation on Harmful Content in WhatsApp Groups
 - Steyvers 2022 - Bayesian modeling of human–AI complementarity
-- Factory Operators' Perspectives on Cognitive Assistants for Knowledge Sharing: Challenges, Risks, and Impact on Work
+- Freire 2024 - Factory Operators' Perspectives on Cognitive Assistants for Knowledge Sharing: Challenges, Risks, and Impact on Work

 ### Shared Memory
 - Hedley 2020 - Division of Labour and Team Performance: Human-Human Teams compared to Hybrid Human-Machine Teams
 - Aggarwal 2023 - Self-beliefs, Transactive Memory Systems, and Collective Identification in Teams: Articulating the Socio-Cognitive Underpinnings of COHUMAIN
 - Bennett 2023 - Human Performance in Competitive and Collaborative Human–Machine Teams
-- Factory Operators' Perspectives on Cognitive Assistants for Knowledge Sharing: Challenges, Risks, and Impact on Work
+- Freire 2024 - Factory Operators' Perspectives on Cognitive Assistants for Knowledge Sharing: Challenges, Risks, and Impact on Work
+- Hopf 2024 - The group mind of hybrid teams with humans and intelligent agents in knowledge-intense work

 ### Role
 - Klieger 2024 - ChatCollab: Exploring Collaboration Between Humans and AI Agents in Software Teams